-Christopher DeGroot is a journalist, essayist, poet, satirist, and aphorist.
-He writes a weekly column for Taki’s Magazine.
-His work has also appeared in Spectator USA, The American Spectator, The Daily Caller, American Thinker, Frontpage Magazine, New English Review, Jacobite Magazine, The Unz Review, VoegelinView, Splice Today, Ygdrasil, A Journal of the Poetic Arts, and Expansive Poetry Online.
+Christopher DeGroot writes a weekly column for Taki’s Magazine, and his writing has also appeared in Spectator USA, The American Spectator, The Daily Caller, American Thinker, Frontpage Magazine, New English Review, Jacobite Magazine, The Unz Review, VoegelinView, The Mises Institute, Splice Today, Expansive Poetry Online, Ygdrasil, A Journal of the Poetic Arts, and Life and Legends.
 His Twitter handle is @CEGrotius.

 Peter Y. Paik (Jo Han) is a writer and scholar living in Seoul, South Korea.
 He is the author of From Utopia to Apocalypse: Science Fiction and the Politics of Catastrophe, and the co-editor of Debt: Ethics, the Environment, and the Economy.
 His work has appeared in The Korea Times, New English Review, and The Valve.
 He has written scholarly articles on the idea of spiritual aristocracy, modernity in South Korea, the role of belief in secularism, and political theology.

 Andrew Cairns writes for The Agonist and American Greatness, his primary subjects being politics and economics.
 He is working on a book on economics as America’s founders understood it; its tentative title is Beyond Babylon: The Case Against the Global Economy.
 His Twitter handle is @MaximusPublius.